 - Arrival and departure transfers

 - Visa fees, if applicable

-- Beverages at meals unless specified in itinerary (all group meals include water and wine)
+- Beverages at meals unless specified in itinerary (all group meals include water and local wine)

 - Entrance fees not listed